ibexa/documentation-developer/docs/tutorials/generic_field_type/creating_a_point2d_field_type.md

     The code created in this tutorial is available on [GitHub]().

 This tutorial covers the creation and development of a custom eZ Platform [Field Type](../../api/field_type_reference.md) based on a Generic Field Type.
-The Generic Field Type is a very powerful type of extension, it allows you to easily build complex solutions on a ready-to-go Field Type template.
+The Generic Field Type is a very powerful extension point.
+It enables you to easily build complex solutions on a ready-to-go Field Type template.

 Field Types are responsible for: